oceanprotocol/docs/content/concepts/did-ddo.md

 Sometimes, the asset may need some input before downloading a dataset or running an algorithm.
 Examples:

-- The dataset publisher wants to know the desired sampling interval of data before the buyer downloads it.
+- Sometimes, the asset needs additional input data before downloading a dataset or running an algorithm.
+The publisher needs to know the sampling interval before the buyer downloads it.
 Suppose the dataset URL is `https://example.com/mydata`.
-So the publisher will define a field called `sampling`, ask the buyer to enter a value, and then this parameter is going to be added to the URL of the published dataset as query parameters: `https://example.com/mydata?sampling=10`.
+The publisher then defines a field called sampling and asks the buyer to enter a value.
+This parameter is added to the URL of the published dataset as query parameters: `https://example.com/mydata?sampling=10`.

-- Before running an algorithm, the algorithm needs to know how many iterations should it perform.
+- An algorithm that needs to know how many iterations it should perform.
 In this case, the algorithm publisher defines a field called `iterations`.
-The buyer enters the value for the `iterations` parameter, and later this value is stored in a specific location in the Computer-to-Data pod for the algorithm to read and use that value.
+The buyer needs to enter a value for the `iterations` parameter.
+Later, this value is stored in a specific location in the Computer-to-Data pod for the algorithm to read and use it.

 It's an array of elements, each element object defines a field.
 An element looks like: